 PhD, Sociology, New York University (2010)

 Knowledge in the Time of Cholera: The Struggle over American Medicine in the Nineteenth Century

 Whooley, Owen.
 2014.
-“2014.
 “Nosological Reflections: The Failure of DSM-5, the Emergence of RDoC, and the Decontextualization of Mental Distress,” Society and Mental Health, 4(2):92-110

 Whooley, Owen.
 2010.
 “Diagnostic Ambivalence: Psychiatric Workarounds and the Diagnostic and Statistical Manual of Mental Disorders,” Sociology of Health & Illness, 32(3): 452‑469.